 Kilz 3 is the third primer from the Kilz company.
 Kilz 3 offers impressive stain blocking, moisture resistance, and improved adhesion.

-Kilz 3 helps to protect against burn marks, greasy stains, water stains, pet urine, food and drink spills, and ink.
+Kilz 3 helps to protect against greasy stains, water stains, pet urine, food and drink spills, and ink.
 Kilz 3 can be used as a primer or sealer before applying paint.
 Kilz 3 is reinforced with additives that help to protect against mildew growth.

 What Is Kilz 3 Used For?